beezwax/markdown-compiler/doc/introduction.md

 example an underscore, a times symbol, a new line or just some words.
 This will make things easier for us later on.

 Next, we take those tokens and pass them into a parser.
-That parser will give us an Abstract Syntax Tree, don't worry if you don't know what that is for now.
-It's just an object representing our tokens organized in certain way.
+That parser will give us a tree data-structure representing our tokens organized in certain way.

 ```
                                                +--------+